 HLCA participants are eligible to receive college credit from the program, which can be used at most colleges and universities.
 Information about college credit is provided in graduation materials.

-Content for the program was written in conjunction with The University of Alabama in Huntsville’s Colleges of Science and Engineering and the Office of Research.
+Content for the program was written in conjunction with the Colleges of Science and Engineering and the Office of Research.